Statistical properties of matrix decomposition factor analysis: Introduction

 One might think that the maximum likelihood estimator is the best choice from the viewpoint of efficiency.
-However, it is known that the maximum likelihood estimator is sensitive to the model error on (\ref{eq:factor-model}) while it is robust to the distributional assumptions.
+However, it is well known that the maximum likelihood estimator, while robust to distributional assumptions, can perform poorly in the presence of certain types of model misspecification in (\ref{eq:factor-model}).
 For more details, see \cite{MacCallumTucker91}, \cite{BriggsMacCallum03}, and \cite{MacCallumEtAl07}.
 Thus, other estimators could be better choices than the maximum likelihood estimator in practice.
-In fact, some researchers recommend the use of the ordinary least squares estimator in exploratory factor analysis.
+Some researchers recommend using the ordinary least squares estimator in exploratory factor analysis.

 In the early 2000s, a novel estimator based on matrix factorization was developed for factor analysis (\citealp{Socan:2003,deLeeuw:2004}).
-According to \cite{Adachi:2018}, this method was originally developed by Professor Henk A.~L.~Kiers at the University of Groningen and first appeared in Socan's dissertation (\citealp{Socan:2003}).
-Here, this method is referred to as matrix decomposition factor analysis (MDFA for short).
+According to \cite{Adachi:2018}, this method was originally developed by Professor Henk A.~L.~Kiers and first appeared in Socan's dissertation (\citealp{Socan:2003}).
+This method is called matrix decomposition factor analysis (MDFA for short).
 The MDFA algorithm always provides proper solutions (i.e., no Heywood cases in MDFA); thus, it is computationally more stable than the maximum likelihood estimator.
-From the aspect of computational statistics, matrix decomposition factor analysis has been well-studied, and several extensions were developed (see, e.g., \citealp{Unkel:2010,Trendafilov:2011,Trendafilov:2013,Stegeman:2016,Adachi:2022,ChoHwang:23,Yamashita:24}).
-One important extension for high-dimensional data is the sparse estimation of matrix decomposition factor analysis with the $\ell_0$-constraint.
-Although the sparse estimation with the $\ell_0$-constraint has no bias, unlike other sparse regularizations, the optimization process with the $\ell_0$-constraint is generally challenging.
-This is why there is no sparse version of classical factor analysis with the $\ell_0$-constraint.
-Fortunately, the sparse MDFA estimator with the $\ell_0$-constraint can be easily obtained, as described in Section~\ref{sec:MDFA}.
+From the aspect of computational statistics, matrix decomposition factor analysis has been well-studied, and several extensions have been developed (see, e.g., \citealp{Unkel:2010,Trendafilov:2011,Trendafilov:2013,Stegeman:2016,Adachi:2022,ChoHwang:23,Yamashita:24}).
+An important extension for high-dimensional data is the sparse estimation of matrix decomposition factor analysis with the $\ell_0$-constraint.
+Although the sparse estimation with the $\ell_0$-constraint is less biased than other sparse regularizations, the optimization process with the $\ell_0$-constraint is generally challenging.
+There is no sparse version of classical factor analysis with the $\ell_0$-constraint.
+Surprisingly, the sparse MDFA estimator with the $\ell_0$-constraint can be easily obtained, as described in Section~\ref{sec:MDFA}.

 In matrix decomposition factor analysis, the estimator is obtained by minimizing the following principal component analysis-like loss function: